17 Key CRM Questions to Ask During Software Evaluation

 1. Do you have a visible, organization-wide location for storing and accessing leads and accounts?

 A portion of CRM is specifically made to handle large amounts of contact information and data.
-When evaluating the best tool for your organization, consider the resources that you already have and consistently use.
-If you’re lacking this kind of functionality, CRM will be a good investment.
+When evaluating the best tool for your organization, consider the resources you already have and consistently use.
+If you lack this kind of functionality, CRM will be a good investment.
 Otherwise, it might be better to find more modular tools.

 2. Is there cross-team visibility into information for each contact or deal, including notes, telephone calls, and scheduled tasks?

-Having a central location for all your customer contact information is vital, but it’s just as important for multiple teams to access that data and any other related information.
+Having a central location for all your customer contact information is vital, but it’s just as crucial for multiple teams to access that data and any other related information.
 When looking into different CRM platforms, make note of the sales enablement and alignment features the provider offers, as these can be crucial tools for improving sales, marketing, and service team collaboration.

 3. Do you have disparate systems to manage the sales process, including different systems used by different reps?

-The majority of CRM software will greatly benefit any and all sales teams.
+The majority of CRM software will significantly benefit sales teams.
 Organizations that need strong pipeline visualization and management should consider sales and marketing automation, particularly a sales-centric option.
 If your team already has a streamlined sales workflow, you should look for a CRM to address any of your other business needs.

 4. How do you receive reminders to follow up with sales contacts?

 Some tools, particularly sales-focused solutions, send prompts and reminders to your employees based on personalized triggers or events.
-They will let you know of opportune times to contact leads or ping you when an important sales opportunity presents itself.
+They will inform you of opportune times to contact leads or ping you when a significant sales opportunity presents itself.
 Make sure to pick a CRM that encourages both productivity and proactivity.

-Lead segmentation is a crucial feature for teams that easily identify key sales opportunities and potentially fruitful leads.
-Certain solutions will automatically rank customers based on their interactions with your organization or will provide predictions of their future preferences.
+Lead segmentation is crucial for teams that easily identify sales opportunities and potentially fruitful leads.
+Specific solutions will automatically rank customers based on their interactions with your organization or will provide predictions of their future preferences.
 Most CRM platforms have dedicated lead management capabilities (or even offer them as a standalone solution), so make sure your company takes the time to look into all its options.

 6. If one of the sales reps left tomorrow, would you be able to easily access the sales contacts, deals, and deal history they were working on?

 Thinking more logistically, consider what would happen if one of your sales reps left tomorrow.
 Would you be able to easily access that employee’s sales contacts, deals, and deal history?
 Would their notes and additional strategic information be available?
 This might be a challenge if your CRM doesn’t have centralized information access.

 7. What kind of security does the software have?

-This is an essential feature for every CRM, as they all store large amounts of personal information.
-Your customers need to trust you, and that won’t happen if your system is easily accessible.
+This is an essential feature for every CRM, as they store large amounts of personal information.
+Your customers need to trust you, which won’t happen if your system is easily accessible.
 Ensure your CRM provides security measures to prevent hacking, data breaches, and other malware.